nesi/support-docs/docs/CONTRIBUTING.md

 This is shown with word underlining, and in the 'PROBLEMS' tab in the terminal.

-Tasks allow continuous checks to be run in the background, these can be defined in [`../.vscode/tasks.json`](../.vscode/tasks.json), also include in [`../.vscode/settings.json`](../.vscode/settings.json) in order to trigger on save.
+Tasks allow continuous checks to be run in the background, these can be defined in <a href="https://github.com/nesi/support-docs-concept/blob/main/.vscode/tasks.json">`../.vscode/tasks.json`</a>, also include in <a href="https://github.com/nesi/support-docs-concept/blob/main/.vscode/settings.json">`../.vscode/settings.json`</a> in order to trigger on save.

 ## Making a Merge Request